MicrosoftDocs/windows-powershell-docs/docset/windows/netadapter/disable-netadapterpowermanagement.md

 ```

 ## DESCRIPTION
-The **Disable-NetAdapterPowerMangement** cmdlet disables specific power management features on a network adapter.
+The **Disable-NetAdapterPowerManagement** cmdlet disables specific power management features on a network adapter.
 If no power parameters are specified then all power management features are disabled.

 ## EXAMPLES